 The shape of the journey can be plotted on a simple graph, with ‘INTENSITY’ on the Y axis and ‘TIME’ on the X axis.
 A standard journey that works with 99% of monologues looks a little like three undulating hills that rise and fall but each hill gets steeper.

 As we go through time, the intensity of the monologue rises until it reaches its peak intensity at the climax.
-However between those moments you have to work out how you’re intensity will rise and fall, or peaks and troughs.
+However between those moments you have to work out how your intensity will rise and fall, or peaks and troughs.
 This is important as the listener craves dynamics, there must be change and movement in pace, energy and intensity or the monologue becomes too boring and stale.

-If your struggling with your analysis or can’t quite work out what motivates your character to speak these words, look at the Climax of the monologue, which is usually just a few lines back or a thought or two from the end.
-You can also check it’s exact location by asking yourself this question - if my character had to choose only articulate ONE thing from all of this, what would it be?
+If you're struggling with your analysis or can’t quite work out what motivates your character to speak these words, look at the Climax of the monologue, which is usually just a few lines back or a thought or two from the end.
+You can also check its exact location by asking yourself this question - if my character had to choose only articulate ONE thing from all of this, what would it be?
 It should therefore be the MOST intense moment, and that will tell you what the characters WANTS - this is critical as it drives the whole purpose of the monologue

 Think of the monologue as a conversation between two people, in which only one person is talking.
 You have to have a sense of being in the present.
 Even with monologues that refer to past events, you’re not a reporter, you have to re-experience them.

 A monologue is not a pre-planned speech.
 It’s a train of thought in which you don’t know what you’re going to say next.
 You have to break it up into chunks of thoughts (or carriages on the train of thought, which is driven by the engine of the big idea or WANT that you’re exploring).